WilliamBonvini/williamsblog/content/research/sydraw/index.md

 ### High level overview

 Sydraw (Synthetic Data Library) is a python library that helps you create synthetic 2D point clouds for single/multi-model single/multi-class tasks.
-Checkout the GitHub repository for a comprehensive description of its functionalities.
+Check out the GitHub repository and [this](https://sydraw-demo.onrender.com/) demo for a comprehensive overview of its functionalities.

 ![](imgs/syndalib.png)

 ##### Supported Parametric Models
 * Ellipses
 * Circles
+* Hyperbolas
 * Lines

 ##### Hyperparameters